MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 ---------

 The ``Display`` widget in the Front Panel is able to simulate the buffer refresh strategy.
-It also simulates the :ref:`section_display_buffer_mode`.
+It also simulates the :ref:`section_display_buffer_policy`.

 The default values are:

-- Swap Double Buffer for the buffer mode.
+- Swap Double Buffer for the buffer policy.
 - Predraw for the buffer refresh strategy.

 Usage
 -----

-The buffer mode and the refresh strategy can be configured by adding an attribute to the ``Display`` widget in the ``.fp`` file.
+The buffer policy and the refresh strategy can be configured by adding an attribute to the ``Display`` widget in the ``.fp`` file.
-The value of these attributes is the fully qualified name of the class implementing the buffer mode or the refresh strategy.
+The value of these attributes is the fully qualified name of the class implementing the buffer policy or the refresh strategy.
 The attributes are:

-- ``bufferPolicyClass`` to set the buffer mode.
+- ``bufferPolicyClass`` to set the buffer policy.
 - ``refreshStrategyClass`` to set the refresh strategy.

 Example: